ctools/ctools/doc/source/users/reference_manual/ctpsfcube.rst

 manageable (with a typical value of ``binsz=1.0``).

 ctpsfcube generates a point spread function cube FITS file comprising three extensions.
-The primary extension contains a 3-dimensional image that contains the point spread function values.
-The energy and offset angle dimensions of the point spread function cube are folded into the 3rd dimension of the FITS image.
-The next extension named ``EBOUNDS`` contains a binary table that defines the energy boundaries of the exposure cube.
+The primary extension contains a 4-dimensional image that contains the point spread function values.
+The next extension named ``ENERGIES`` contains a binary table that defines the energies of the point spread function cube.
 The last extension named ``DELTAS`` contains a binary table that defines the offset angles between true and measured arrival direction of the photon.

 General parameters